Daley Biography (BBC)

 Daley Biography (Wikipedia)

-Gareth Daley (born 29 September 1989), better known professionally as Daley (pronounced day-lee), is a British recording artist and songwriter.
-Daley first became prominent after co-writing and featuring on the Gorillaz 2010 single "Doncamatic", having been spotted by the band's creator Damon Albarn early in his career as an underground artist on the London music scene.
-The song exposed him to a wider international audience.
-In 2011, his mixtape Those Who Wait was independently released and achieved 150,000 downloads over its first twelve months.
+Gareth Daley (born 29 September 1989), known mononymously as Daley, is a British singer-songwriter.
+Daley first became prominent after co-writing and featuring on the Gorillaz single "Doncamatic", having been spotted by the band's co-creator/lead singer Damon Albarn early in his career as an underground artist on the UK music scene.
+Shortly afterwards, his first solo album Those Who Wait was independently released and achieved 150,000 downloads over its first few months.
 Its success saw him promptly signed to Universal Music.

-The next two years saw him releasing 2012's "Remember Me" featuring singer Jessie J and 2013's "Broken".
+The next two years saw him release top 5 radio single “Alone Together” with Marsha Ambrosius (of Floetry), "Remember Me" featuring singer Jessie J and 2013's "Broken".
 Daley's debut album Days & Nights was released in February 2014 to critical acclaim and generated the Pharrell Williams-produced top ten hit "Look Up" on the Billboard's Adult R&B Songs.